 Based on the principle of equality in access to special education, children with special needs are equally likely to realize their abilities regardless of their social, cultural, or national affiliation.
 In Israel, ensuring equal opportunities in implementing the Special Education Law requires dealing with ongoing gaps and discrimination in allocating the budgets and services that provide the infrastructure for implementing the law.
 In a multicultural and multinational society, implementing this law requires that policymakers aspire to achieve equal educational and social opportunities for all students in the education system.
 This requires constant consideration and examination of the budgetary, organizational, and geographic barriers that impinge on equitable implementation of the Special Education Law, while remaining sensitive to the national, cultural, and linguistic diversity of the students (Margalit, 2000).
-Nevertheless, the results of the Meitzav tests published by RAMA (National Authority for Measurement and Evaluation in Education) (RAMA, 2013) illustrate the large performance gap between students from various socioeconomic levels in Israel, a gap that is one of the highest in the world.
+Nevertheless, the results of the “Meitzav” standardized tests published by RAMA (National Authority for Measurement and Evaluation in Education) (RAMA, 2013) illustrate the large performance gap between students from various socioeconomic levels in Israel, a gap that is one of the highest in the world.

 As noted in the literature review, a prominent feature of the student population with conduct disorders is their weakened social background (American Psychiatric Association, 2013).
 Students from disadvantaged backgrounds are usually afforded a low degree of equal opportunity in education.
-The current study also examines the links between leadership styles and improvement in the mathematics achievements of these students, thus providing policymakers with suggestions for narrowing the existing gap.
+Beyond examining this correlation, the current study examines the links between leadership styles and improvement in the mathematics achievements of these students, thus providing policymakers with suggestions for narrowing the existing gap.

-The findings show that students with conduct disorders are positioned at a lower starting point compared with students in mainstream education with respect to their ability to achieve greater educational gains.
+The findings show that students with conduct disorders at specialized schools are positioned at a lower starting point compared with students in mainstream education, with respect to their ability to achieve greater educational gains.
 This gap can be diminished by helping these students advance and improve their academic performance, thus overcoming barriers to higher education, which usually screens candidates based on matriculation grades.
 By doing so, a variety of positions in the Israeli economy will become available to these students.
 Such changes will result in developing and diversifying human capital, thus helping these individuals become self-fulfilled, integrated, contributing, and influential members of Israeli society.

 Based on the results of the study, several potential implications for practice can be made.
-First, it is imperative to understand the contributions of leadership type as forecasters of learning outcomes since these are professional issues in education.
+First, it is imperative to understand the contributions of leadership type as a way of forecasting learning outcomes since these are professional issues in education.
 Second, when hiring school leaders, professionals must make decisions on transformational, transactional, and laissez-faire styles as well as diversity of applicants.
 The results of this study suggest that the transactional leadership style positively and significantly correlates to learning outcomes.
-Thus, for low-performing schools, professionals may investigate any changes in leadership style and continuously train school leaders on best leadership styles to boost performance.
+Thus, for low-performing schools, professionals may investigate any changes in leadership style and continuously train school leaders on the best leadership styles to boost performance.